Is an engaging monthly newsletter part of your content strategy? If not, it should be!

 Content Ideas to Consider

 If your organization is launching a newsletter, these categories can get you started thinking about content that will appeal to your readers.
-If you’re refreshing an existing newsletter, use them to prompt a brainstorming exercise that can help you find new ways to engage your readers.
+If you’re refreshing an existing newsletter or e-blast, use them to prompt a brainstorming exercise that can help you find new ways to engage your readers.

 7 content ideas to get you started: